rsdlt/rsdlt.github.io/_posts/2022-09-28-rust-sycamore-trunk-wasm-iterators-vigenere-cipher.md

 Some days ago I came across Tim McNamara's [Rust Code Challenges], a great course by the way, where the final challenge is to develop a [Vigenère cipher], which according to Wikipedia resisted all attempts to break it for 310 years.

-After completing the Tim's challenge, I thought that deploying a real-time Vigenére cipher on the Web, and without touching a single [JavaScript] line of code would be a fun project.
+After completing Tim's challenge, I thought that deploying a real-time Vigenére cipher on the Web, and without touching a single line of [JavaScript] code would be a fun project.

 Truth is, I loved it!